 What I love about this movie is its light melancholy and the way the director describes the bittersweetness of growing up and becoming adults.
 A fun note: Ovosodo is the name of a neighborhood in Livorno, which comes from the fact that they wear yellow and white t-shirts during a traditional city tournament.

 Caterina va in città (Caterina in the Big City)

 Caterina is a shy and naive teenager who moves with her family to Rome from her quiet, provincial town.
-Her whole life is messed up and she has to face a reality which is totally different from the simple life she was used to.
+Her whole life is messed up and she has to face a reality that is totally different from the simple life she was used to.
 She finds herself pulled between two competing student political groups: a left side and a more right-leaning one.
-She makes all sort of new experiences and learns a lot about people and life.
+She makes all sorts of new experiences and learns a lot about people and life.